EU-US negotiations ‘likely’ – Simon Harris

 Mr Harris said he had told Mr Lutnick, who had previously said it was a “nonsense” that Ireland runs a trade surplus against the US, that the negotiations on the tariff pause should include a discussion around pharmaceuticals, rather than new taxes being imposed on the sector while engagement is ongoing.

-Total Irish exports were valued at 223.8 billion euros last year, with roughly one third going to the US.
+Total Irish exports were valued at 223.8 billion euro last year, with roughly one third going to the US.

 Of the 72.6 billion euros in US imports from Ireland, approximately 58 billion euros relates to pharmaceuticals and chemicals leaving Ireland.